privacyguides/privacyguides.org/docs/tor.md

         - [:simple-appstore: App Store](https://apps.apple.com/us/app/orbot/id1609461599)
         - [:simple-github: GitHub](https://github.com/guardianproject/orbot/releases)

-For resistance against traffic analysis attacks, consider enabling *Isolate Destination Address* in :material-menu: → **Settings** → **Connectivity**.
-This will use a completely different Tor Circuit (different middle relay and exit nodes) for every domain you connect to.
+We previously recommended enabling the *Isolate Destination Address* preference in Orbot settings.
+While this setting can theoretically improve privacy by enforcing the use of a different circuit for each IP address you connect to, it doesn't provide a practical advantage for most applications (especially web browsing), can come with a significant performance penalty, and increases the load on the Tor network.
+We no longer recommend adjusting this setting from its default value unless you know you need to.[^1]

 !!! tip "Tips for Android"